Dear Sir/Madam. To Whom It May Concern. Yours Sincerely.

 Are bold and underlined ever necessary?
 When does Nicholas the Manager become Nick?
-Here are a few tips to get you started and help avoid some common pitfalls or awkward situations like emailing your manager to apologise for calling them Mum or putting that ‘xox’ at the end of your signature.
+Here are a few tips to get you started and help avoid some common pitfalls or awkward situations like emailing your manager to apologise for calling them Mum.

 1) The Voice: too casual vs. too formal